-Solar Water Heating is an excellent, low-cost solution for offsetting energy usage in the home.
+Solar Water Heating is an excellent, low-cost solution for offsetting solar powered water heater usage in the home.
 A typical system provides 85% – 90% of the hot water needs, which is important considering that it’s not unusual for water heating to be responsible for 25% of a home’s energy usage.

 The sun supplies us with a free, endless resource for energy; solar water heating is the most cost-effective way to tap into that resource.
 This is only one reason many people choose this type of system as their first investment in renewable energies.

 Here you have youtube video can help you complete the electric water heater solar water heater transformation program

 The following two collectors can connect the solar water heater to the electric water heater

 There are two types of solar heat collectors.
 Both types are generally mounted on the roof but can also be ground mounted in a sunny area near the home.
 Flat panel heat collectors can be used with either closed loop or drain-back systems.
 They are less easily damaged than evacuated tube heat collectors but because they are heavy they typically require more than one person to install.
 Flat panel collectors, in general, are more efficient at heating when there is more direct sunlight.